Please tell us a bit about yourself

 What goals have you helped your scholar to achieve?

-Why do you think tutoring is valuable to young people?
+Why do you think mentoring is valuable to young people?

-What have you gained from volunteering with GT Scholars?
+What have you gained from being a volunteer mentor with GT Scholars?

 It’s been really nice to be able to pass along some of the things I have learnt along the way to an enthusiastic young person who might be able to benefit from that advice.
 Building relationships with the team at GT Scholars, my mentee and her mother, has been personally very rewarding and the whole process has a been wonderful way to give back.